etijskens/wetppr/docs/guide-lines.md

 - It is even possible that the program is correct but that the researchers expectations are wrong.
 - ...

-It could easily take weeks, if not months to write tests for the individual components to learn aboout the behaviour of the program and narrow down to the source of the error.
+It could easily take weeks, if not months to write tests for the individual components to learn about the behaviour of the program and narrow down to the source of the error.

 For this reason a sound strategy for scientific software development that makes sure that the code you write has a